 I wanted to teach my students how to see things from different perspectives, to be able to understand the motives of those who pass lies off as truth, and to see the hidden often transcendent beauty in small things such as faucets, doorways and window glass.

-Needless to say, when you are being paid to read from a script and, instead, you are often found praising the view from behind billboards, some people (I used the term loosely because the bar is set so ridiculously low) are going to look at you rather strangely.
+Needless to say, when you are being paid to read from a script, and, instead, you are often found praising the view from behind billboards, some good people (I used the term loosely because the bar is set so ridiculously low) are going to look at you rather strangely.

 It was at staff meetings where my frustrations took full possession of me.
 I would sit there with my compatriots bored out of my mind, listening to speaker after speaker sound like they were gargling with oatmeal.
 I spent most of my time trying to figure out why they had all decided to eat oatmeal at those most unfortunate of times.

 Then it dawned on me; they were trying to get us to do something which involved swallowing large amounts of oatmeal without masticating.
 From there, I could only surmise, that someone wanted us to teach this skill to our students.
 Why?
 I don't know; I still haven't figured out the why.

 I had held the belief that the great poet Dante Alighieri had been somewhat silent on the issue of education when he wrote the Divine Comedy, but then I realized that he left a lot of clues that there was a hidden pit located between the sheer rock walls of 8th Circle as he and Virgil descended into the 9th Circle, and it was a pit where those unrepentant adults who had greatly misled children in their lives were embedded into the walls and forced to always live in the closest of proximity to the children who they had misled, stunted children with childishly cruel faces and the bodies of adults who never became who they were meant to be and who rent the infernal darkness with their tormented screams and curses.